 Disclosure: Your use of this site constitutes agreement with our Terms of Use and Purchase, including details regarding affiliate links which may be included in this post.

 From the dramatic waterfalls and geysers to the glaciers and hot springs, Iceland offers a wealth of experiences.
-In this blog post, I will take you on a five-day itinerary through Iceland, highlighting some of the must-visit places and activities to help you make the most of your trip to this breathtaking country.
-Whether you’re an adventurous traveler or simply looking to soak up the beauty of Iceland, this itinerary has a mix of everything.
+In this blog post, I will take you on a five-day itinerary through Iceland, highlighting some of the must-visit places and activities to make the most of your trip to this breathtaking country.

 After you arrive, pick up your rental car.
 Renting a car will make it much easier to drive around South Iceland without needing a guide.
 Average travel time from the airport to Reykjavik is about 45 minutes.